GunioRobot/tootsie/README.md

 The job processor pops jobs from a queue and processes them.
 Each job specifies an input, an output, and transcoding parameters.
 Optionally the job may also specify a notification URL which is invoked to inform the caller about job progress.

+Supported inputs at the moment:

+* HTTP resource.
+Currently only public (non-authenticated) resources are supported.
-The input may be an HTTP resource or an Amazon S3 bucket resource.
+* Amazon S3 bucket resource.
 S3 buckets must have the appropriate ACLs so that Tranz can read the files; if the input file is not public, Tranz must be run with an AWS access key that is granted read access to the file.

-The output may be an HTTP URL to which the encoded file should be POSTed, or an Amazon S3 bucket path where the encoded file may be stored.
+Supported outputs:

+* HTTP resource.
+The encoded file will be `POST`ed to a URL.
+* Amazon S3 bucket resource.
 Tranz will need write permissions to any S3 buckets.

-If a notification URL is provided, events will be POSTed to it.
-There are three types of events, designated by the `event` parameter:
+If a notification URL is provided, events will be sent to it using `POST` requests.
+There are three types of events, indicated by the `event` parameter:

-* `event=started`: The job was started.
+* `started`: The job was started.
-* `event=complete`: The job was complete.
+* `complete`: The job was complete.
 The parameter `url` will specify the completed file, and the parameter `time_taken` will count the number of seconds that the job took to complete.
-* `event=failed`: The job failed.
+* `failed`: The job failed.
 The parameter `reason` will contain a textual explanation for the failure.

 FFmpeg
 ------